-BTO is participating in species research and monitoring that is underpinning a large-scale landscape restoration project in Belarus and Ukraine, aimed at protecting and restoring the wetland...
+BTO participated in species research and monitoring underpinning a large-scale landscape restoration project in Belarus and Ukraine, aimed at protecting and restoring the wetland wilderness of...

 New BTO research shows how data collected by an army of volunteer citizen scientists have been used to map bats in unprecedented detail.